Updated Rivals Industry Team Recruiting Rankings for the 2027 class

 After a quieter first couple months of the year, commitments are starting to pick up as crucial spring visits are leading 2027 prospects to early decisions.

-That, along with multiple ranking updates across the recruiting industry, has led to some frequent changes in the Rivals Industry Team Recruiting Rankings.
+That, along with the recent Rivals300 rankings update, has led to some frequent changes in the Rivals Industry Team Recruiting Rankings.
 Early on, the Southwest continues to dominate.

-Texas A&M, Texas Tech and Oklahoma have each held the top spot at various points this cycle, but it’s the Aggies that currently sit atop the rankings, as of April 16.
-The top 10 is loaded with usual suspects like Ohio State, USC, Miami and Oregon.
+Texas A&M, Texas Tech and Oklahoma have each held the top spot at various points this cycle, but it’s the Aggies that currently sit atop the rankings, as of April 20.
+The top 10 is loaded with usual suspects like Ohio State, USC, Miami, Georgia and Oregon.

 [ $19.99 gets you a FULL year of On3 | Rivals national coverage ]